rfaulkner/GovSimElect/README.md

 # GovSimElect: Governance of the Commons Simulation with Elections

 Please see the [original GovSim project](https://github.com/giorgiopiatti/GovSim) for details of the baseline setup for GovSim.
-Stay tuned for further details regarding GovSimElect or contact me directly @ ryan.art.faulkner@gmail.com.

 ![GovSim overview](imgs/govsim_pull_figure.png)